urbit/urbit.org-reloaded/content/getting-started/installing-applications.md

 +++
-title = "Installing applications on Urbit"
+title = "Installing apps"
+tag = "additional"
+weight = 3
 +++

 ## 1. Get on the network